Health issues

 Why routines often fail – and what we can learn from them

 Many people fail not because of their willpower, but because of the circumstances.
 When a new habit involves effort, pressure, or time constraints, our system reacts.
-The body stores the message: "This is extra.
-This costs energy."
+The body stores the message: "That's extra.
+That costs energy."

 Especially when the new thing is purely cognitively motivated.
 "I should relax more."
 "I have to do something for myself regularly now."